RV Vityaz (1939): History

 The ship was built as yard number 614 in 1939 by Deutsche Schiff- und Maschinenbau AG, Bremen, Germany as Mars for Neptun Line, Bremen.
 She was launched in August 1939.
 Her port of registry was Bremen.

 Mars was operated by the Neptun Line.
 She had a crew of 38 and accommodation for twelve passengers.
 She was requisitioned in 1940 by the Kriegsmarine, but was returned to Neptun Line later that year.
 She was requisitioned again in 1942. and converted to a hospital ship for military use.
 On 13 December 1943, Mars was severely damaged in an air raid on Bremen by the United States Eighth Air Force.
 She assisted in the evacuation of German citizens from Königsberg and Pillau.
 Between January and April 1945, she carried 20,000 people.
 Mars was probably the last major ship to leave Pillau for Copenhagen.

 In May 1945, Mars was seized at Copenhagen, Denmark.
 She was passed to the Ministry of War Transport and renamed Empire Forth.
 The Code Letters GLTZ and United Kingdom Official Number 169468 were allocated.
 Her port of registry was changed to London.
 She was operated under the management of Prince Line Ltd.

 In 1946, Empire Forth was allocated to the Soviet Union under the terms of the Potsdam Agreement.
 She was renamed Equator (Экватор), and taken to Leningrad.
 The Code Letters UPJA were allocated.
 She was later renamed Admiral Makarov (Адмирал Мака́ров).
 She was converted to a research vessel in 1947-48 for the Shirshov Institute of Oceanology, USSR Academy of Sciences.
-The work was carried out at Leningrad, Odessa, Riga and Vladivostock in the Soviet Union and also at Wismar, Allied-occupied Germany.
+The work was carried out at Leningrad, Odessa, Riga and Vladivostok in the Soviet Union and also at Wismar, Allied-occupied Germany.
 During the conversion, the ship was lengthened and equipped with modern laboratories and accommodation.
 Her measurements were now 109.44 m long, with a beam of 14.56 m and a draught of 5.86 m.
 Her displacement was 5,710 tonnes.
 In 1949, she was renamed Vityaz (Витязь).